Wednesday 04/13/22

 No, they are entirely enamored with Him and engrossed by Him…totally caught up in the experience of being in His presence.

-I don’t think those words they say are scripted – I think they are the natural outpourings of their hearts – as they stand in His presence.
-I think this because life makes it clear that God does not seem to like “robots” so I have to believe the worship pouring out of these amazing beings is coming from their core, and that with a sincerity which would make us blush in embarrassment when compared to our greatest expressions of worship.
+I think this because, it seems to me that life itself makes it clear that God does not seem to like “scripted responses”.
+As such, I have to believe the worship pouring out of these amazing beings is coming from their core, and that with a sincerity which would make us blush in embarrassment when compared to our greatest expressions of worship.

 Who is the “Jesus you expect?”